Our Appointment System

-We run a Saturday morning surgery for pre-bookable routine appointments only.
+We run a weekly Saturday morning surgery and an occasional Saturday afternoon surgery for pre-bookable appointments only.
 We cannot accommodate emergencies or walk-in patients.
 If you need to be seen as an emergency over the weekend, our Out of Hours G.P Deputising service will provide this care.
 You need to ring 111 to access this service.

 We are continually striving to provide a flexible and responsive appointment system.
-Given the wide range of demands on our service this can be a challenge.
+Given the wide range of demands on our service this can be a challenge and the pandemic has only brought with it more challenges.
 We need to factor in demand for emergency appointments on the day as well as for routine appointments available for days to weeks ahead.
-With this in mind we are trialling a new system from June 19th 2017.

 - Next day